Golf is not a game of perfect. You’ve probably heard that before and if you haven’t, you’ve definitely experienced it.

 How many times have you, or your playing partner, hit a ball into the trees and taken 2-3 shots to get back to where you should’ve been in the first place?
 Typically, those things happen because we let a bad shot fluster us and think that we have to make up the lost shot all at once.
 Don’t believe that lie.

-The key to managing your mistakes after they happen is knowing when to press and try to make up the shot and when to take your medicine and move on, looking for another opportunity to save a shot.
+The key to managing your mistakes after they happen is keeping a good attitude, knowing when to press and try to make up the shot and when to take your medicine and move on, looking for another opportunity to save a shot.

 Typically, once a mistake has been made, you want to look for a shot that you feel the most confident in hitting.
 Rarely do you want to hit a shot from the trees that you think you could pull off 1 out of 10 times, or even 1 out of 5.